GabeScott/standard-works-vault/General Conference/2020 April - He Goes before Us.md

 # He Goes before Us

-*By Henry B. Eyring - Second Counselor in the First Presidency*
+By President Henry B. Eyring - *Second Counselor in the First Presidency*

 *Given in the April session of the 2020 General Conference*

+>*The Lord is leading the Restoration of His gospel and His Church.
+He knows the future perfectly.
+He invites you to the work.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2020/04/35eyring?lang=eng)

 My beloved brothers and sisters, I am grateful to be with you in this general conference of The Church of Jesus Christ of Latter-day Saints.
 In his invitation to reflect on the way the Lord’s Restoration of His Church in this last dispensation has blessed us and our loved ones, President Russell M. Nelson promised that our experience would be not only memorable but unforgettable.

 My experience has been memorable, as I am sure yours has been.
 Whether it will be unforgettable depends on each one of us.
 That matters to me because the experience of preparing for this conference has changed me in a way that I want to last.
 Let me explain.

 My preparation took me to the record of an event in the Restoration.
 I had read about that event many times, but it had always been to me a report of an important meeting that involved Joseph Smith, the prophet of the Restoration.
 But this time I saw in the account how the Lord leads us, His disciples, in His Church.
 I saw what it means for us mortals to be led by the Savior of the world, the Creator—who knows all things, past, present, and future.
 He teaches us step by step and guides us, never forcing.

 The meeting I’m describing was a pivotal moment in the Restoration.
 It was a Sabbath-day meeting held on April 3, 1836, in the Kirtland Temple in Ohio, seven days after it was dedicated.
 Joseph Smith described this great moment in the history of the world in a simple way.
 Much of his account is recorded in Doctrine and Covenants section 110:

 “In the afternoon, I assisted the other Presidents in distributing the Lord’s Supper to the Church, receiving it from the Twelve, whose privilege it was to officiate at the sacred desk this day.
 After having performed this service to my brethren, I retired to the pulpit, the veils being dropped, and bowed myself, with Oliver Cowdery, in solemn and silent prayer.
-After rising from prayer, the following vision was opened to both of us.”
+After rising from prayer, the following vision was opened to both of us.”[^1]

 “The veil was taken from our minds, and the eyes of our understanding were opened.